mossnoah123/KBArticleExpirationNotification/README.md

 My goal with this project was to finally get hands-on with JavaScript, something I had been wanting to do for awhile.
 I also wanted to learn more about the structure of a JavaScript file and its naming/documentation conventions.
 On a side note, it was fun approaching this project with an OO-dominant background and using what I know to structure the script well so that it could be easily maintained.

 ## Future Plans for this Project
-* Eliminate the need for a Google Sheet altogether and use the [KnowledgeBase API](https://kb.wisc.edu/kbGuide/page.php?id=71945) to determine expiring articles.
+* Biggest Goal: Eliminate the need for a Google Sheet altogether and use the [KnowledgeBase API](https://kb.wisc.edu/kbGuide/page.php?id=71945) to determine expiring articles.
+* Develop a UI that is used to interface with a KB Article Google Sheet.
+This will allow priviliged users to modify the sheet from the UI, bypassing logging into Google every time and possibly breaking the script by directly modifying the sheet.
+* Compensating for modification of the structure of the sheet.
+   - Allowing column names to be added, removed, modified.
+   - Allowing the sheet's name to be modified.
+   - Allowing for gaps between articles.

 ## References
 <sup>**1**</sup> - [About the KnowledgeBase](https://kb.wisc.edu/page.php?id=3)